oemof/oemof-solph/docs/usage.rst

 How can I use solph?
 --------------------

-To use solph you have to install oemof.solph and at least one solver (see :ref:`installation_label`), which can be used together with pyomo (e.g. CBC, GLPK, Gurobi, Cplex).
-See the `pyomo installation guide <https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers>`_ for all supported solvers.
+To use solph you have to install oemof.solph and at least one solver (see :ref:`installation_label`), which can be used together with `pyomo <https://pyomo.readthedocs.io/en/stable/getting_started/installation.html>`_ (e.g. CBC, GLPK, Gurobi, Cplex).
 You can test it by executing one of the existing examples (see :ref:`examples_label`).
 Be aware that the examples require the CBC solver but you can change the solver name in the example files to your solver.